hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 California's Central Valley in 1900, roughly a 20-fold labor productivity gain in a century.

-## Box 3.14 Labor requirements (human/animal) in hours/hectare and the energy cost of American wheat, 1800--1900 {.featuretitle}
+Box 3.14 Labor requirements (human/animal) in hours/hectare and the energy cost of American wheat, 1800--1900

 ![](https://raw.githubusercontent.com/hdgroup/picasso/main/2023/energy-and-civilization/10752_003_BT3.14.png)